roverbird/numerai-crypto-helper/readme.md

 This repository is not officially affiliated with Numerai or Yiedl.
 No liability of any kind.
 Use and modify these utilities at your own risk, and always refer to the official [Numerai documentation](https://docs.numer.ai/) for the current authoritative information.

-The scripts are provided as-is without any warranty, data is used for non-commercial research purposes.
+The scripts are provided as-is without any warranty, data is used for non-commercial research purposes only.

 ## License